burnedikt/diasend-nightscout-bridge/readme.md

 - [Share2NightScout Bridge]: Similarly to us pulling data from diasend and sending it to nightscout, this projects pulls the data from dexcom web service and pushes it to nightscout.
 Initially created by [Scott Hanselmann]
 - [minimed-connect-to-nightscout]: Scrapes the Minimed website instead of using an API but the bottom line is the same: Pulls data from minimed and pushes it to nightscout
+- [diasend2nightscout-bridge]: Has the same goal of this project but up to now did not provide an end-to-end solution for synchronizing the data between diasend and nightscout as far as I can tell

 [diasend]: https://www.diasend.com/
 [Share2NightScout Bridge]: https://github.com/nightscout/share2nightscout-bridge